Marie Muller (judoka): 2008 Summer Olympics – Beijing

 At the 2008 Summer Olympics, Muller's first bout was against one of the eventual bronze medal winners, Soraya Haddad of Algeria in which she lost 0001–0211.
 She did, however, advance to the repechage rounds.
 Her first repechage bout was against Hortance Diedhiou of Senegal and she won 1001–0001.
 In her second repechage bout, she lost to Kim Kyung-Ok of South Korea.
 She didn't advance to the later repechage rounds.

 2012 Summer Olympics – London

 At the 2012 Summer Olympics, Muller first beat Ana Carrascosa of Spain and then beat María García of the Dominican Republic.
-In the quarter finals however, she lost to silver medalists, Yanet Bermoy from Cuba but qualified for the repechage rounds.
+In the quarter-finals however, she lost to silver medalist Yanet Bermoy from Cuba but qualified for the repechage rounds.
 In the repechage rounds, she first beat Mauritius' Christianne Legentil and moved on to the bronze medal bout against Italy's Rosalba Forciniti.
 The bout finished with Forciniti crowned the joint bronze medalist along with Priscilla Gneto from France.